RobAustin/low-latency-primitive-concurrent-queues/README.md

 ### Blog
-If you are interest in java especially around low latency, see  [http://robsjava.blogspot.co.uk] (http://robsjava.blogspot.co.uk)
+If you are interest in Java, especially around low latency, see  [http://robsjava.blogspot.co.uk] (http://robsjava.blogspot.co.uk)